 Do not resume having sexual intercourse until any vaginal bleeding has stopped and you feel ready and comfortable to do so.
+Please ensure that you continue to use carefully your chosen method of contraception until your next period.

-When can I expect a Menstrual Period?
+When can I expect a period?